GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 idiomatic.

 ### Modern Java
-Prefer using modern ideoms / language features over older styles.
+Prefer using modern idioms / language features over older styles.

 * Lambda's should be about 1-3 lines at most, otherwise it should be in a named method.
   * Prefer to annonymous classes